AnushkaGyawali/excelerateconnect/README.md

 ## 🧩 Development Methodology

 The project follows an iterative and modular development approach aligned with IEEE-recommended software engineering practices.
 The development lifecycle includes requirement analysis, UI/UX design, implementation, testing, and documentation.

 ---
+## Setup Instructions

+Follow the steps below to run the application locally.

+### Prerequisites

+- Flutter SDK installed
+- Android Studio or VS Code
+- Android emulator or physical device
+- Xcode required for iOS builds on macOS

+### Steps

+1. Clone the repository
+2. Navigate to the project root directory
+3. Run the following command to install dependencies

+   flutter pub get

+4. Connect an emulator or physical device
+5. Run the application

+   flutter run

+The application uses mock JSON data.
+No backend or API configuration is required.

+---